Government response to Coronavirus

 Certain Age and DSP recipients who ordinarily live overseas but are temporarily in Australia may also be unable to return home due to COVID-19.
 In some cases, a return to Australia for more than 26 weeks can affect their current portability entitlements if they were grandfathered under changes made in 2000 or 2014.

-Age and DSP recipients who have been grandfathered under the pre-20 September 2000 and/or pre-1 July 2014 changes and who are unable to leave Australia within 26 weeks because of COVID-19 will also be able to apply for an extension to this 26 week period to ensure they can maintain their current grandfathered portability entitlements.
+Age and DSP recipients who have been grandfathered under the pre-20 September 2000 and/or pre-1 July 2014 changes and who are unable to leave Australia within 26 weeks because of COVID-19 can also apply for an extension to this 26-week period to ensure they can maintain their current grandfathered portability entitlements.

-Age and DSP recipients will be eligible to apply for an extension if they reach 26 weeks temporarily overseas, or in Australia as the case may be, on or after 11 March 2020.
-Extensions will be available until 31 December 2020.
+Age and DSP recipients are eligible to apply for an extension if they reach 26 weeks temporarily overseas, or in Australia as the case may be, on or after 11 March 2020.
+The Government has extended this arrangement to 30 June 2021.

-The Government is extending the grace period for MOB from 12 weeks to 18 weeks where the recipient ceases their qualifying activity (e.g. lost their job or worked less than 32 hours in a 4 week period) and from 2 weeks to 18 weeks where the recipient is working from home and does not satisfy the travel test.
+The Government extended the grace period for MOB from 12 weeks to 18 weeks where the recipient ceased their qualifying activity (e.g. lost their job or worked, volunteered or undertook training for less than 32 hours in a 4-week period) and from 2 weeks to 18 weeks where the recipient was working from home and did not satisfy the travel test.

-Extensions will be for 18 weeks or until 31 December 2020, whichever occurs first.
+Extensions were for 18 weeks or until 31 March 2021, whichever occurred first.

 Please visit The Treasury's Economic Response to the Coronavirus webpage for more information on the economic response to COVID-19, including fact sheets and an overview of the package.